 This diamond has a crown angle of 34.5 degrees which is smack dab in the middle of my preferred range of crown angle, however the pavilion angle of 41.0 degrees exceeds my preferred range by one tenth of a degree, and that is beginning to push my comfort zone for the pavilion angle because it is the primary surface that dictates the volume of light return, whereas the crown angle has more of an impact upon the type of sparkle… so while I’m apt to let a pavilion angle of 41.0 degrees slide when the crown angle is so perfect, I would have rejected this diamond flat out if the lab report indicated that the pavilion angle was any deeper.

-I receive a lot of email from people regarding stones like this 1.65 carat, I-color, SI-2 clarity, round diamond from Blue Nile that ask whether it’s possible for an SI-2 clarity diamond to be eye clean by looking at the inclusions indicated on the plotting diagram or a clarity photograph, and the reality is that the only way to determine whether an SI-2 clarity diamond from Blue Nile is “eye clean” is to have it evaluated by an experienced diamond grader who can make the judgement call by looking at the actual diamond.[separator]
+I receive a lot of email from people regarding stones like this 1.65 carat, I-color, SI-2 clarity, round diamond from Blue Nile that ask whether it’s possible for an SI-2 clarity diamond to be eye-clean by looking at the inclusions indicated on the plotting diagram or a clarity photograph.

 Thus while I’m confident that this diamond is going to exhibit a high volume of light return because of the 40.6 degree pavilion angle, and that it will exhibit a virtual balance of brilliance and dispersion because it is offset by a 34.5 degree crown angle, I’m not so certain as to the visibility of the inclusions which may or may not be readily and immediately visible without magnification.

-Especially since the primary inclusions within this diamond are indicated as being twinning wisps, which is twisting of the crystal planes of the diamond, which often contain diamond crystals of various sizes, shapes, and colors… thus I recommend having the diamond evaluated by somebody like Wink Jones of High Performance Diamonds who can look at the diamond in-person and determine the visibility of the inclusions from a distance of 9 – 12 inches which is the industry standard for determining whether a diamond is eye clean.
+Especially since the primary inclusions within this diamond are indicated as being twinning wisps, which is twisting of the crystal planes of the diamond, which often contain diamond crystals of various sizes, shapes, and colors.hus I recommend having the diamond evaluated by somebody like Brian Gavin who can look at the diamond in-person and determine the visibility of the inclusions from a distance of 9 – 12 inches which is the industry standard for determining whether a diamond is eye-clean.

 In an effort to provide you with some options that definitely meet my selection criteria, I expanded the diamond search to include options from these two preferred vendors of ideal cut diamonds: